Guides

 It’s characteristically colorless and can be very similar to rubber-like substances.

-Silicone is used in multiple products such as adhesives, lubricants, medicine, thermal and electrical insulation, household products, healthcare, etc., and some common forms include silicone grease, oil, resin, caulk, and rubber.
+Silicone is used in many products like adhesives, lubricants, medicine, insulation, and household goods.
+Common forms include silicone grease, oil, resin, caulk, and rubber.

-Silicone comes from a variety of specialties which includes high-performance materials that have reactive salines, silicone fluids, and silicone polymers, which are widely utilized in daily life products and industrial products.
+Silicone comes from high-performance materials like reactive salines, silicone fluids, and silicone polymers.
+These are used in everyday products and industrial goods.

 In the early 1940s, the US researched the properties of silicone and also started to test it to help in the war.

-The General Electric Company was attributed with a government contract to produce a low-cost substitute for synthetic rubber for the war effort at that time.
+General Electric got a government contract to make a cheap substitute for synthetic rubber during the war.

 It was James Wright, an engineer at General Electrics from New Haven research laboratory who invented silly putty which is now developed in silicone.